|Lieutenant Brad LewisJail Administrator

 Control Panel Operator: Responsible for electronically controlling all entrances and exit points to the facility, monitoring all security video surveillance systems, operating the intercom system, observing inmates in housing areas, communications with inmates via intercom, and for maintaining all warrants of arrest and orders of protection.

 Communications Console Operator: Responsible for answering incoming phone calls, handling radio communications with sheriff's deputies and other officers in the field, entering and maintaining accurate records in the computer aided dispatch (CAD) system, handling all inquiries and entries into the NCIC/ACIC system, and coordinating sheriff's office operations with other law enforcement agencies and the OEM.
-During 2010, there were 7,138 call for service (CFS) cards generated by Jailers in the CAD system based upon complaint calls and calls for service made to the Sheriff's Office by members of the public.
-This position provides essential services to all Sheriff's personnel and also handles radio dispatch for the Norfork Police Department, Briarcliff Marshal's Office, and Constables.
+During 2014, there were 8,071 call for service (CFS) cards generated by Jailers in the CAD system based upon complaint calls and calls for service made to the Sheriff's Office by members of the public.
+This position provides essential services to all Sheriff's personnel and also handles radio dispatch for the Constables.